epond/porthole/README.md

 # improvements

 * Use seconds for time values in config (is it currently milliseconds?)
-* StatusCoordinator only does work when user presses button
+* StatusCoordinator only does work when user presses button.
+Introduce /scan endpoint that sets LastRequest and stop doing that in /dashinfo
 * Display to the user whether the app is working or sleeping
 * Deprecate Dashboard refresh interval - prefer manual refresh